patternfly/patternfly-org/packages/v4/src/content/design-guidelines/components/form/forms.md

 ### Field labels

-Include the most critical information about what data the user needs to provide.
+Use field labels to specify the most critical information about what data the user needs to provide.
 Each label should be unique and identify all the information being collected.

-Whenever possible, keep field labels under 5 words and avoid using the same field label more than once in the same form.
+Whenever possible, keep field labels under five words and avoid using the same field label more than once in the same form.

 Examples: